Vandivier/afterecon/content/2014-11-14-do-it-yourself-libertarianism.md

 ---
-title: \"Do It Yourself\" Libertarianism
+title: "\"Do It Yourself\" Libertarianism"
 date: 2014-11-14 16:06:01
 author: John Vandivier
 ---